 Which brings me to the final criticism of the Sony ux560.
 And this is not necessarily the recorder per se, but the lack of “accessories.”
 When I buy a recorder, my expectations are it’ll come with a pouch, a pair of ear buds, and a cable to connect it to my computer.
 When you buy the Sony ICD ux560, you only get the recorder.
 I tried reusing one of the pouches that came with my other recorders, they were all too big.
 You might want to buy a pouch for this recorder (if you have found one that works, please recommend it in the comments section below) and protect it from accidental damage.
 Other than that, I could reuse cables and ear buds from my other digital recorders.

 If you don’t have a USB-A female to male cable, I’d recommend you get one.
 And if your computer does not have a USB-A port, get the appropriate cable adapter.
-I once had the mishap of hitting a recorder that was attached to my laptop and almost knocking off the laptop from the table.
+I once had the mishap of bumping into a recorder that was attached to my laptop and almost knocking off the laptop from the table.
 Learnt my lesson; I always use a cable to connect my digital USB recorders to my computer(s).

 Back to the preaching.
 I’ve shared 3 things that surprised me about the Sony ICD ux560: thin and lightweight; instant power up; very good sound recordings.
 What I did know before I bought this recorder was that it recorded in the LPCM format.
 That’s a major advantage over other digital recorders that are primarily built to record voice.
 To my knowledge, this is the only recorder that records in the LPCM format in this class of recorders.
 A few years ago, Olympus had a few recorders with this feature, but they’ve discontinued production of these recorders (very sad!).